JhoselinRam/scigrapher/README.md

   * `priority`: a string with the values `"x"` or `"y"`.
   * `x`: a boolean representing whether a small area arround the text of the `x` axis should be cleared.
   * `y`: a boolean representing whether a small area arround the text of the `y` axis should be cleared.
-* `callback` is a callback function that is run after the properties of the axis overlap are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the properties of the axis overlap are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: In the case that the text of one axis overlaps with the text of the other, the one render on top will be determined by the value of the `priority` property.